-- an open aspect with boundaries to the south and east affording long views across the open countryside. - 203 The Site Assessment notes that the development of this site will be sensitive as there are a number of mature trees and hedgerows.
+- 201 This 0.17-hectare site is outside the 2011 Development Boundary but adjoins it.
+The AECOM report notes the site is highly affected by flood risk from surface water (see map 6).
+The site has an open aspect with boundaries to the south and east affording long views across the open countryside. - 202 The Site Assessment notes that the development of this site will be sensitive as there are a number of mature trees and hedgerows.
 The site will extend the development boundary south and the southern site boundary will be prominent across open countryside.
-Because of this the Site Assessment considered that development would have some impact on the built character. - 204The Site Assessment scored the site 4 'greens'; it would not negatively impact on landscape character, subject to appropriate measures it would not exacerbate surface water flood risk and it has land owner and community support. - 205 In the February 2018 drop in consultation, of those households who expressed an opinion the majority support the allocation of the site. - 206 There is an outline planning application for 10 bungalows awaiting a decision on land to the west. - 207 Highway improvements would be required to College Lane to ensure a suitable access with a linking footway from West Moor Road.
+Because of this the Site Assessment considered that development would have some impact on the built character. - 203 The Site Assessment scored the site 4 'greens'; it would not negatively impact on landscape character, subject to appropriate measures it would not exacerbate surface water flood risk and it has land owner and community support. - 204 In the February 2018 drop in consultation, of those households who expressed an opinion the majority support the allocation of the site.61